 The state the Buddha described as health, nibbana, is something he can't pull out of his heart to show to us.
-So we're not in a position where we can wait to accept things only when we know them for sure.
-We have to bring some conviction to what he says.
 On the one hand, we have to take his word for it when he talks about the kind of commitment it requires.
-On the other hand, he doesn't have the role of being a god who can tell us what we have to do.
+On the one hand, he doesn't have the role of being a god who can tell you what you have to do.
 But he does say he's an expert in putting an end to suffering.
 That requires some conviction on our part.
-But it's not a conviction devoid of reason: What he says is very reasonable.
-But to follow him requires a lot of commitment.
+But it's not just a floating, uncommitted conviction.
+You really do have to commit yourself to this.
 It's a path that requires an awful lot of attention and a lot of persistence, patience.
-You really do have to commit yourself to this.

-We're working on a big problem, and it takes time and effort to break the big problem down to manageable bits so we can understand: "Oh, this is why I've been doing this all along.
+Because we're working on a big problem, and it takes time sometimes to break the big problem down to manageable bits so we can understand: "Oh, this is why I've been doing this all along.
 And here's an alternative."

 So the path does ask a lot, but it offers a lot as well.
-And if you think of the alternative-just continuing to suffer again and again in your old ways-it makes sense to give this path a sincere and serious try.
+And if you think of the alternative-just continuing to keep on suffering in your old ways-it makes sense to give this path a sincer and serious try.